chimera-simulator/worldsimulator/jsondataskills.md

 │   │   └── Facts always have higher priority than generation.
 │   │
 │   ├── Ground Truth First
-│   │   └── Reliable sources are the foundation of every JSONData.
+│   │   └── Reliable evidence is the foundation of JSONData.
 │   │
 │   ├── Knowledge Before Generation
-│   │   └── Build knowledge before creating products.
+│   │   └── Build knowledge before building JSONData.
 │   │
 │   ├── Unknown Is Better Than Wrong
 │   │   └── Preserve uncertainty instead of hallucinating.